FHolzStein/mb-linux-mod/README.md

 ## Usage
 ### Configuration
 #### StemLibrary Path
-To configure the path to your SteamLibrary just copy the SteamLibrary path from your Steam settings and run the program like this:
+To configure the path to your SteamLibrary just copy the SteamLibrary path from your Steam settings and run the program like this:<br/>
 `sh mb-linux-mod configureLib -p <path-to-your-SteamLibrary>`
 #### Configure a mod
 To configure a mod to be copied by the tool you need to get the ID of the mod in the Steam Workshop (last part of the URL of the Workshoppage).
-Then run the program like this:
+Then run the program like this:<br/>
 `sh mb-linux-mod mod -id <Steam Workshop ID> -n <Name to be used in M&B>`
 #### Remove a mod
 To remove a mod from the configuration you need to get the ID of the mod in the Steam Workshop (last part of the URL of the Workshoppage).
-Then run the program like this:
+Then run the program like this:<br/>
 `sh mb-linux-mod removeMod -id <Steam Workshop ID>`
 ### Show the current configuration
-To show the current configuration you have to run the program like this:
+To show the current configuration you have to run the program like this:<br/>
 `sh mb-linux-mod showConfig`
 ### Run the copy tool
-To execute one run of the copy-step (copies all configured mods and only those) execute the tool without any additional parameters like this:
+To execute one run of the copy-step (copies all configured mods and only those) execute the tool without any additional parameters like this:<br/>
 `sh mb-linux-mod`
 If no mods are configured the tool will provide this information.
 If there were problems with copying specific mods the tool will give a fitting message with an errormessage.
 ### Select the mod for the next start of M&B Warband
 Configuring the next mod will overwrite or create the `~/.mbwarband/last_module_warband` file and set the specific mod.
 The configuration is based on the configured name of the mod which is also the mod-directory name inside the Modules-folder inside the M&B Warband installation.
-To execute the configuration run the tool like this:
+To execute the configuration run the tool like this:<br/>
 `sh mb-linux-mod selectMod -n <Name of the mod>`
 ## Bugs and Feature Requests
 TODO